neilpatel293/vcf-analysis/README.md

 -M : Necessary is vcf-analysis is given a merged vcf file containing variant calls from different samples.

--O : The output directory.
+-out : The output directory.

 -I : The input vcf files.
 Multiple vcf files can be specified by leaving a space between the file locations/names.